What We Do

 who are already doing great things.

 But they are also residing in the margins.
-They may live in rural places, or have very little access to modern technology, or possibly have limited English skills.
-They are not “business people” but simply women who set out to solve a problem, and wound up running an organization.
-They don’t think of themselves as “grassroots organizers”, but just people who are doing what needs to get done.
+Sometimes, they live in rural places, or have very little access to modern technology, or possibly have limited English skills.
+They are not “business-as-usual people” but simply women & men who set out to solve a problem, and wound up running an organization.
+They may not think of themselves as “grassroots organizers”, but simply people who are doing the work that needs to get done.

 We find these leaders.